-The Oltrarno includes three areas of Florence: Santo Spirito, San Niccolò and San Frediano.
-Below, you’ll find a one-day itinerary.
-If you decide to follow us step by step, you won't be disappointed!
+The Oltrarno includes three of Florence's zones: Santo Spirito, San Niccolò and San Frediano.
+Below, you’ll find a one-day itinerary to explore them all.
+Follow us step by step and you won't be disappointed!